omarsalem7/Summit-event/README.md

 Give a ⭐️ if you like this project!

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

 ## Acknowledgments

 Thanks to [Cindy Shin](https://www.behance.net/adagio07) for her design to build this project.